olegabu/fabric-starter/README.md

 # Multi host deployment

-There are two approaches for deploing network on multiple hosts - manual deployment and using docker-machine functionality.
+There are two approaches for deploying blockchain network on multiple hosts - manual deployment and using docker-machine functionality.

 ## Prepare multi host environment for manual deployment